Will opting in to eBay-managed payments boost your profits, or destroy your business?

 Is It Worth Making the Switch?

 eBay has shared the story of one seller who has succeeded with managed payments.
-The seller, Danny Hone, reported an instant 33% boost to sales and calculates he’ll save $1,500 per year on fees.
+The seller, Danny Hone, reported an instant 33% boost to sales and calculated he’d save $1,500 per year on fees.

 Of course, eBay would only pick the best stories to share, so don’t assume you’ll see the same dramatic results.
-Remember that some sellers will pay higher fees.
+Some sellers have even paid higher fees (one of whom contacted us directly and asked us to warn other sellers).
+But with the hugely improved terms going into effect on August 12, 2020, savings should be universal.

-eBay’s managed payments could have huge benefits for some sellers, even with its current downsides.
-But if it’s a bad match for your business, it could be catastrophic.
+eBay’s managed payments should have huge benefits for most sellers, even with its current downsides.
+But if it’s a bad match for your business, it could cause more trouble than it’s worth.
 Weigh the pros and cons carefully before you opt in.